nfauconn/so_long/README.md

 ```shell
 ./so_long <map.ber>
 ```

+- The goal is to collect every collectible present on the map then escape choosing the shortest possible route.
+- Use the `W`, `A`, `S`, and `D` keys to move the main character.

 Maps are located in `maps/`.
 You can write your own if you want.
 The map must have the `.ber` extension.
 Here are the rules to follow: